 Saint Stephen, the king, was celebrated by the church and canonized after his death in 1038.
 It is said that after his death, his right hand (now referred to as the Holy Right Hand) was found intact, making it a revered object.

-Also, for those interested in unusual sights, did you know there’s a Ronald Reagan’s Statue in Budapest?
-Yes, it’s located at Liberty Square, not too far from the Basilica.
+Also, for those interested in unusual sights, did you know there’s a Ronald Reagan Statue in Budapest?
+It’s located at Liberty Square, not too far from the Basilica.

 7. Romanticize at the Vajdahunyad Castle Budapest in City Park

-Vajdahunyad Castle is considered one of the romantic castles in Budapest.
-It is located in the City Park, next to the boating lake.
+Vajdahunyad Castle is considered one of the most romantic castles in Budapest.
+It’s located in the City Park, next to the boating lake.

 If a pastiche of a castle is not your thing, spend some time at the park, which is quite relaxing for a picnic and leisure boating.